-Investigation of major artistic, historical and philosophical issues in representative works of great literature.
+Investigation of major artistic, historical, ethnic, race, gender and philosophical issues in representative works of great literature.

 ENG219.
 Major Issues in Modern Drama (3).

 Investigation of important works of world drama from 1870 to the present.
 Approaches that include reading and production awareness.
 Critical analysis of cultural, social, and political issues that have shaped and been shaped by modern plays.